Disability blogger Sarah Alexander-Georgeson believes that everyone who lives with a chronic condition should have a flare-up plan.

-A flare-up plan is something that is completely subjective and personal to the individual who created it.
-It’s highly unlikely that my plan will be the same as someone else living with my condition, as there is no one-size-fits-all rule.
+A flare-up plan is subjective and personal to the individual who created it.
+It’s improbable that my plan will be the same as someone else living with my condition, as there is no one-size-fits-all rule.
 What works for me might not work for others, and that’s fine - the flare-up plan should reflect your illness and symptoms, not anyone else’s.
-It’s for you – to remind you and to help you, and anyone else with whom you share your plan.
+It’s for you – to remind you and help you and anyone else with whom you share your plan.

 My plan contains two columns:

-- one that contains various remedies and mitigations.
+- One that contains various remedies and simple reliefs.

-The remedy column is there to offer tips that may ease, improve or relieve some of the problems that I might be dealing with.
+The “remedy” column offers tips that may ease, improve or relieve some of the problems that I might be dealing with.
 It can include absolutely anything that you think might ease your symptoms.

-So if a hot bath and your favourite film takes the pressure off your joints and takes your mind elsewhere, then add it to your plan!
+So if a hot bath and your favourite film take the pressure off your joints and distracts your mind, add it to your plan!
 What about a head massage or some meditation?
 If it helps, write it down in your plan…

 My flare-up plan

-On my flare-up plan, potential remedies that I find help my joint pain include: heat, ice, gentle stretching, being mindful of posture, deep breathing, compression, using cushions for elevation, and mindfulness techniques.
+On my flare-up plan, things that could potentially relieve my joint pain include heat, ice, gentle stretching, good posture, deep breathing, compression, using cushions for elevation, and mindfulness techniques.

-If I’m feeling anxious I light candles, I call my friends to help take my mind off things, I do something I enjoy like reading or colouring, I meditate, or I take my dogs out for a walk.
+If I'm feeling anxious, I light candles, call my friends to help take my mind off things, do something I enjoy like reading or colouring, meditate, or take my dogs out for a walk.

-As a writer who suffers with arthritis in my hands, on certain days I can’t physically type.
-So instead of feeling annoyed I use voice memos or speech-to-text software instead.
-I also always make sure to regularly rest my hands on a pillow and bathe them in warm water.
+As a writer who suffers from arthritis in my hands, I can't physically type on certain days.
+So instead of feeling annoyed, I use voice memos or speech-to-text software instead.
+I also always regularly rest my hands on a pillow and bathe them in warm water.

 So, why have a flare-up plan?